NJITICC/nicc-ctfd/README.md

 # Installing the Theme

 Please refer to [CTFd's documentation](https://docs.ctfd.io/docs/themes/overview/#uploading-custom-themes).
 For self-hosted instances, add this repo to the `themes` directory.
-For CTFd hosted instances, zip up this repository and upload it to the CTFd portal.
+For CTFd hosted instances, zip up this repository (the root of the zip file must be one folder, `nicc-ctfd`, that contains the files within this repository) and upload it to the CTFd portal.
 Note that only certain CTFd hosted tiers support custom themes and they require approval.

 # Making Modifications